AbdullahBakir97/Jobs-Portal/README.md

 Getting started with Jobs Portal is straightforward.
 Follow these steps to set up your recruitment platform:

-1. **Clone the Repository**: Begin by cloning the project repository:
+1.**Clone the Repository**: Begin by cloning the project repository:

 ```bash
 git clone https://github.com/AbdullahBakir97/Jobs-Portal.git